 If you are unable or unwilling to do much of the work yourself, be sure to contact American Legend Aircraft Company Restoration Services for assistance with your project.

-American Legend Aircraft Company has been doing aircraft builds and restorations for over five years, on some 200 aircraft, actually much longer when you consider the experience of our personnel.
+American Legend Aircraft Company has been doing aircraft builds and restorations since 2005, on over 300 aircraft, actually much longer when you consider the experience of our personnel.
 We often get requests for recovering and refurbishing of various components.
 We always tell our customers that no matter what part of the job is involved, at American Legend our work is always grand champion quality.
-From the paint to the smallest button, we do things one way and that means award-winning quality at every step even if you don't restore the complete plane.
+From the perfect paint job to the smallest button, we do things one way and that means award-winning quality at every step, even if you don't restore the complete airplane.

-"As a CFI I have also issued a couple dozen Tailwheel Endorsements and Flight Reviews in ‘Big Al’"
+I have issued a couple dozen Tailwheel Endorsements and Flight Reviews in [my Legend Cub] "Big Al."